tencent cloud

 "org.apache.kafka.common.serialization.StringDeserializer");

-// Set the consumer group of the current consumer instance after you apply for one in the console.
+//The consumer group to which the current consumption instance belongs.
+Fill it in after applying in the console.

 props.put(ConsumerConfig.GROUP_ID_CONFIG, kafkaProperties.getProperty("group.id"));